jrs0ul/nes_survival/README.md

 # nes_survival aka Cold and Starving
 A survival game for the NES and Famicom.
-The game is using the UNROM mapper.
+The game uses the UNROM mapper.

-To build this you will need cc65 and make, also python you're going to use FCEUX for debuging.
+To build the game you will need cc65 and make, also python, if you're going to use FCEUX for debuging.

 How to get the needed packages on a debian based **Linux** distro: